divad1196/CPPTools/README.md

 ##### Maintainer remarks:

 * Those are a few projects of mine combined altogether for convenience.
-They may be splitted in separate repositories again later.
+They **may** be splitted in separate repositories again later.

+* This is a bunch of utilitaries, but i am looking forward to add more complex tools

 * Some part are still in draft, i really take to heart to have a good api and it is hard to challenge myself to find the best one.
   I would appreciate any suggestion/opinion.

 * I still have to write tests and documentation and i promise it will be done as soon as the api is fixed for any part of the project.

 * I want this code to be cross platform, but first implementation may always be on linux (since i work on it)

+**Any comment, advice/recommendation is welcome!** I specially struggle with naming or design decisions (e.g.: should i use a constexpr function or a template structure)